About Myself and this Website

 r4isstatic.com is the personal website of Paul Rissen.

-I’m currently a Product Manager for the RES Project (since April 2016).
+I’m currently a Product Manager for Springer Nature (since September 2016).

 I am available for freelance work, including consultancy, workshops, teaching and writing.
 If you’re interested in working with me, get in touch by leaving a comment below, or via Twitter.